Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 :::info

 Technically, **all** Chia plots are compressed -- they consist almost entirely of random cryptographic data, so they cannot be made much smaller using lossless techniques.
-However, in order to simplify the decriptions, we'll use the following terms for the different types of plots:
+However, in order to simplify the descriptions, we'll use the following terms for the different types of plots:
 * **Uncompressed** -- Plots that are complete upon being created.
 Plotters that create uncompressed plots include the original ChiaPos, madMAx, and BladeBit RAM and disk.
 Nearly all plots created prior to 2023 are uncompressed.
 * **Compressed** -- Plots that are incomplete upon being created.
 Plotters that create compressed plots include BladeBit CUDA and GigaHorse.
 Compressed plots were introduced to the official Chia software in version 2.0.